onomyprotocol/ochain/docs/migration/cosmoshub-3.md

-# Cosmos Hub 3 Upgrade Instructions
+# Onomy 3 Upgrade Instructions

 The following document describes the necessary steps involved that validators and full node operators must take in order to upgrade from `cosmoshub-3` to `cosmoshub-4`.
 The Cosmos teams will post an official `cosmoshub-4` genesis file, but it is recommended that validators execute the following instructions in order to verify the resulting genesis file.

-There is a strong social consensus around proposal `Cosmos Hub 4 Upgrade Proposal` on `cosmoshub-3`.
+There is a strong social consensus around proposal `Onomy 4 Upgrade Proposal` on `cosmoshub-3`.
 Following proposals #[27](https://www.mintscan.io/cosmos/proposals/27), #[35](https://www.mintscan.io/cosmos/proposals/35) and #[36](https://www.mintscan.io/cosmos/proposals/36).
 This indicates that the upgrade procedure should be performed on `February 18, 2021 at 06:00 UTC`.